holunda-io/camunda-bpm-taskpool/docs/reference-guide/components/view-jpa.md

 * `TRACKING_TOKEN`: table for Axon Tracking Tokens

 If you are interested in DDLs for the view, feel free to generate one using the following call of Apache Maven `mvn -Pgenerate-sql -f view/jpa`.
 Currently, DDLs for the databases H2, MSSQL and PostgreSQL are generated into `target/` directory.
-*Note: The DDL for the view will not be generated correctly but you can use the following statement:*
+The DDL for the `PLF_VIEW_TASK_AND_DATA_ENTRY_PAYLOAD` cannot be auto-generated, therefore you need to use the following statement to create it:
 ```
 create view PLF_VIEW_TASK_AND_DATA_ENTRY_PAYLOAD as
 ((select pc.TASK_ID, dea.PATH, dea.VALUE